fuzziqersoftware/resource_dasm/README.md

 ### sc2k_decode_sprite

 SimCity 2000 is a resource-management game about building cities. sc2k_decode_sprite converts the SPRT resources included in the game into uncompressed bmp files.
 Just give it a SPRT file and a pltt file (both produced by resource_dasm) and it will do the rest.

-### bt_decode_sprite

-Bubble Trouble is an arcade kill-and-avoid-the-enemies game.
-Harry the Handsome Executive is a... hard-to-describe game. bt_decode_sprite converts the btSP resources included in Bubble Trouble and the HrSp resources included in Harry the Handsome Executive into uncompressed bmp files.
-Run it like this:

-- For BT: `bt_decode_sprite --btsp btsp_file.bin clut_file.bin`
-- For Harry: `bt_decode_sprite --hrsp hrsp_file.bin clut_file.bin`

-For Bubble Trouble, the clut file should come from the Bubble Trouble game.
-For Harry, the clut should be the standard system clut (get it from System, or just use the Bubble Trouble clut if you have it).

 ### render_bits